fsanvr/Stickers-Shop/README.md

 # at the end

-this project should be considered precisely as mastering the basic principles of web development, a lot has not been completed or not done at all, but...
+this project should be considered precisely as mastering the basic principles of web development, a lot has not been completed or not done at all (for example, heroku deletes pictures when going into sleep mode, but I haven't fixed it), but...
 I think everything will be fine :D

+I am happy already from the fact that you have entered this repository!